Analyzing the Surprising Variability in Word Embedding Stability Across Languages: Calculating Stability in Many Languages

-The Bible corpus is substantially smaller than the Wikipedia corpus, so downsampling to calculate stability is not a feasible option.
-Given that Figure \ref{fig:polyglot_methods} shows that word2vec with a single downsample and five different random seeds gives comparable stability results to using GloVe across five downsamples, we choose to use this method (we use the same w2v parameters as for Wikipedia).
-By comparing to GloVe in Figure \ref{fig:polyglot_methods}, we confirm that this method for measuring stability is reasonable and will produce intuitive results.

-Several languages have multiple Bible translations.
-As a sanity check, we see if stability is consistent across multiple translations in the same language.
-Figure \ref{fig:sameLanguage} shows that stability patterns are very consistent.
-The French Parole de Vie translation (yellow line in Figure \ref{fig:French}) intentionally uses simpler, everyday language, which could explain why this line follows a different pattern than the other French translations.
+Figure~\ref{fig:polyglot_methods} shows bucketed stability for both Wikipedia and the Bible.
+Most languages have the same overall trend: a large number of relatively unstable word embeddings, then a fairly flat distribution between 25\% and 75\%, and a sharp drop at high stability.
+This indicates that the conclusions from prior work on English apply to other languages as well.
+In particular, it means that any work that uses embeddings to study a language should train multiple embedding spaces to ensure robust findings.

+Some languages have substantially more stable embeddings than others.
+Comparing GloVe downsamples on Wikipedia, Vietnamese has the most stable embeddings (avg.
+2.46\%), while Korean has the least stable embeddings (avg.
+0.58\%).
+The plot for Vietnamese has a different trend than many of the other plots in Figure~\ref{fig:polyglot_methods}.
+Vietnamese is the only Austro-Asiatic language in our dataset, so there could be multiple distinctives that are related to it exhibiting different patterns than the other languages.

+Finally, varying the training algorithm has a smaller impact than changing the dataset.
+Keeping the dataset fixed (Wikipedia) and varying the algorithm, we see similar trends.
+Keeping the algorithm fixed (w2v random seeds) and varying the dataset, we often see substantial shifts.
+This means that in order to compare languages we need to carefully control for the content of the corpus (which the Bible data allows us to do).
+While the Bible is too small to support downsampling, these results on Wikipedia suggest that experiments varying the random seed lead to similar variations to experiments varying the data sample.

+To confirm this finding, we consider two languages with multiple Bible translations: German and French.
+We average stability across five word2vec embeddings using five random seeds on one downsampled corpus.
+The downsampled corpus is 100,000 sentences, randomly sampled.
+Figure~\ref{fig:sameLanguage} shows the stability patterns for each.
+The results are very consistent, indicating that variations in translator behavior do not impact stability the way shifting from one corpus to another does.
+The largest shift is for the French Parole de Vie translation (top line in yellow in Figure~\ref{fig:French}), which intentionally uses simpler, everyday language.
 For further experiments on languages with multiple Bible translation, we choose the Bible translation with the highest average stability.

-In this section, we have considered the best way to measure stability.
-For Wikipedia, we measure stability with GloVe embeddings across five downsampled corpora, while for the Bible (a much smaller corpus), we measure it with w2v embeddings across five random seeds.
-We have shown that these methods produce consistent results, allowing us to compare across languages.
+It is difficult to infer more from these figures alone.
+In the next section, we use regression modeling to identify patterns in the results.
+Based on the observations above, we use results from GloVe across five downsampled corpora for Wikipedia, and results across five random seeds for the Bible.